Hasbro Inc. (HAS) Shares Down Despite Recent Market Volatility

-Hasbro Inc. (NASDAQ: HAS)’s stock price has decreased by -0.51 compared to its previous closing price of 55.29.
-Nevertheless, the company has seen a loss of -2.45% in its stock price over the last five trading days.
+Hasbro Inc. (NASDAQ: HAS)’s stock price has decreased by -4.04 compared to its previous closing price of 54.18. however, the company has experienced a -5.49% decrease in its stock price over the last five trading days.
 Barron’s reported on 02/16/23 that Hasbro Misses Earnings Estimates.
 It Could Be a Tough 2023.

 Is It Worth Investing in Hasbro Inc. (NASDAQ: HAS) Right Now?